jfourson/J2G_FinalProject/Drexel/5. Senior/3. Spring/CS 375/Final Project - J2C - 06072021/README.txt

-In order to run out webpage, run the server using:
+In order to run our webpage, run the server using:

 node server.js